datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET associations.md

 # GET /associations

 ## Description
-Gets all associations of a certain item type on the provided item
+Returns associations for a certain item type on the provided item.

 ## Required Capabilities
 * CanUseAPI